-7.24 In taking this estimate forward, the data modelling estimates housing unsuitability by tenure.
+- 7.24 In taking this estimate forward, the data modelling estimates housing unsuitability by tenure.
 From the overall number in unsuitable housing, households living in affordable housing are excluded (as these households would release a dwelling on moving and so no net need for affordable housing will arise).
-The analysis also excludes 90% of owner-occupiers under the

-- 7.25 A final adjustment is to slightly reduce the unsuitability figures in the private rented sector to take account of student-only households such households could technically be overcrowded/living in unsuitable housing but would be unlikely to be allocated affordable housing (student needs are essentially assumed to be transient).
-Once these households are removed from the analysis, the remainder are taken forward for affordability testing. - 7.26 The table below shows it is estimated that there were around 2,000 households living in unsuitable housing (excluding current social tenants and the majority (90%) of owner-occupiers).
+The analysis also excludes 90% of owner-occupiers under the assumption (which is supported by analysis of survey data) that the vast majority will be able to afford housing once savings and equity are taken into account. - 7.25 A final adjustment is to slightly reduce the unsuitability figures in the private rented sector to take account of student-only households such households could technically be overcrowded/living in unsuitable housing but would be unlikely to be allocated affordable housing (student needs are essentially assumed to be transient).
+Once these households are removed from the analysis, the remainder are taken forward for affordability testing. - 7.26 The table below shows it is estimated that around 2,000 households were living in unsuitable housing (excluding current social tenants and the majority (90%) of owner-occupiers).